-The last hardside suitcase from Kenneth Cole that we will check out is the Central Park.
+The last hardside suitcase from Kenneth Cole that we will check out is the 8 Wheelin.
 It’s a pretty sturdy suitcase with a textured ABS shell that does a great job at hiding all the scuffs and scratches.
 Plus the shell features reinforced corners, which also significantly increases the impact resistance of this suitcase.

-The Central Park sports four single spinner wheels, a retractable wheel handle and expandable capacity.
+The 8 Wheelin sports four single spinner wheels, a retractable wheel handle and expandable capacity.
 That last feature will really come in handy if you tend to do some shopping on your trips, so it’s definitely an upside in my opinion.
 Plus, the interior of this luggage is pretty spacious, even though the wheel handle protrudes inside the little bit.

-I can’t tell you a lot about the interior of the Central Park – you get two fully lined and spacious packing compartments.
+I can’t tell you a lot about the interior of the 8 Wheelin – you get two fully lined and spacious packing compartments.
 You’ll get a full zippered divider in one of them and a secured panel with zippered pocket to hold your clothes in place in the other.
 Which is a nice step up from most other run-of-the-mill luggage

 I can, however, tell you that this luggage has multiple grab handles, which makes it super easy to pick it up and put it down.
 Plus those spinner wheels roll really smoothly, so you’ll have no issue getting around the airport.
-I’d say the only downside of this suitcase it that it doesn’t have a lock, so definitely consider investing a TSA padlock.
+I’d say the only downside of this suitcase is the lack of choice of colors.
+Which, for most of you, won’t be a huge issue.

 The Chelsea collection includes two bags.
 One is a small, underseat bag which is perfect as a carry on.
 Mostly because you are pretty much guaranteed that you’ll be able to bring it inside the cabin, and will never be charged additional fees for it.
 The small bag features a pretty spacious packing compartment, about 6 different pockets and two skate wheels.
 Also, it has a telescopic wheel handle so you can wheel it around.